The WONDERfools Korean Explained — Superpowers, Y2K Panic, and Small-Town K-Drama Humor (Updated May 2026)

 💾 Y2K Panic and the Korean Feeling of 세기말

 One reason The WONDERfools stands out is its 1999 setting.
-In English, “Y2K” often brings to mind computers, retro fashion, old technology, and turn-of-the-millennium anxiety.
-In Korean, the word 세기말 (segimal, “end of the century”) can carry a slightly darker and more dramatic feeling.
-It can suggest instability, strange rumors, social anxiety, and a sense that ordinary rules are becoming unstable.
+In English, “Y2K” often brings to mind old computers, retro fashion, early internet anxiety, and the fear that something might break when the calendar turns.
+In Korean, the word 세기말 (segimal, “end of the century”) can feel even more dramatic.
+It suggests instability, strange rumors, social anxiety, and a mood where ordinary rules seem ready to slip.

 🇰🇷 Korean: 세기말 분위기네.